 With chaplaincy we try to welcome all people and give staff and students a sense of fellowship and community.
 We have a growing group of young people willing to take a lead in the faith journey of the school community through the Cafod Young Leaders Scheme.

-And this faith journey is complemented and supported through the Alpha course which runs regularly through the year.
+And this faith journey is complemented and supported through our Charity Club.